earthly/website/blog/_posts/2022-02-16-golang-grpc-example.md

 A excellent solution for writing REST clients from an OpenAPI definitions is [`gaurdrail`](https://github.com/guardrail-dev/guardrail) if using Scala.
 In Golang, gRPC is much more common, but [go-swagger](https://github.com/go-swagger/go-swagger) looks pretty promising if you want a REST service.

 Another possible path to generating a REST client is [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
-If I need rest end-points, in addition to the gRPC end-points, then I may give that a try.
+If I need rest end-points, in addition to the gRPC end-points, then I may give that a try.[^1]

 </div>